Reviews You Can Rely On

 If you're looking for the best key finder, we have you covered.
 After studying scores of models, we purchased the top 10 key finders available today to pit against each other in a head-to-head showdown.
 We thoughtfully and carefully constructed metrics; we measured physical traits including each model's size and weight, as well as the level of noise and range.
 We also judged each device for its strengths and weaknesses in the ease of setup and usability departments.
 We've compiled a list of the highest performers and noted which is the best overall, which boasts several tags and an easy setup, which provides the best value, and more.

 For other cool gadgets and useful tracking electronics, check out our articles on the top-ranked Bluetooth trackers and top running armbands.
-If you want more wearables to choose from, we also tested the best smartwatches and best fitness trackers to monitor your activity and provide fun stats.
-If you need additional organization around your home or office, check out our review of the best label makers.
+If you want more wearables to choose from, we also tested smartwatches and fitness trackers to monitor your activity and provide fun stats.
+If you need additional organization around your home or office, check out our review of label makers.

 1